yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

 * Explain every step you made.
 Say out loud what you are doing while you do it for every command you type, every word of code you write, and every menu item or website button you click.
 Then, point to the command and its output on the screen and go through it a second time.
 This allow students to check what they did.

+* Mention the line number you are referring to.

 * If the output of your command or code makes what you just typed disappear from view, scroll back up so learners can see it again.

 * Don’t use many keyboard shortcuts, especially at the beginning.
 If you use a keyboard shortcut say it out loud the first times you do.
 Explain an alternative to the shortcut (for example using menus).

 * Your helper should be watching the chat, helping to troubleshooting and solving problems of students, copying links or piece of code if need it, and letting you know when something needs to be clarified or re-explain or shown one more time.
 If you are alone, let students know when you are going to watch the chat to help them.
 Be clear about how they can participate and make questions (using the chat, unmuted them, using non verbal expresión, using shared notes, etc.) and how are you going to answer.

+* Use the chat for copy and pasting code and or errors (the one students get on their enviroemnt when coding along with you).
+Be careful of treacherous chat systems that can mangle your code.
+Straight quotes can be transformed to typographical quotes, character limits might chop off parts of the code, etc. A share note document is also a good place to paste your code or students errors.

 ### 3. Mirror your learner’s environment